 Airborne Operations and Battle Management Job Facts

-Air Force Specialty 1A4X1, airborne operations, was merged into AFSC 1A3X1, airborne mission systems, in November, 2014.
-Under this change, former 1A4X1 personnel were assigned to aircraft such as the E-8C Joint Surveillance Target Attack Radar System and the AWACS and E-4B.
+Air Force Specialty 1A4X1, airborne operations, was merged into AFSC 1A3X1, airborne mission systems, in November 2014.
+Under this change, former 1A4X1 personnel was assigned to aircraft such as the E-8C Joint Surveillance Target Attack Radar System and the AWACS and E-4B.

 Those who were gunship sensors for AC-130s were absorbed under AFSC 1A9X1, special missions aviation career field.
 The changes came due to budgetary considerations as well as the changing technical systems of the Air Force.

 Specialty Summary for Airborne Operations 1A4X1 (Discontinued 2014)

 Prior to this merger, the Airborne Operations specialty 1A4X1 included personnel who performed as mission aircrew members who used sensor systems to track aircraft, watercraft, and ground objects.
 They identified targets and coordinated with manned airborne weapons platforms or fire control systems.
 They used electronic warfare and electronic support measures and procedures.
 They operated communications with airborne and ground agencies and helped in mission planning.
 They compiled reports and analyses of missions.

 The duties of the Airborne Operations specialty included using manual and computer-assisted active and passive airborne-based sensor systems to acquire, identify, and track airborne, maritime, and ground objects.

 These personnel discriminated between valid and invalid targets with radar, low-light television imagery, thermal and infrared imaging, and electronic identification.
 They maintained object position locations for the battle management databases and active engagement and reconnaissance.